oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_data_preview_actions_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Value can only contain upper case letters, underscore and numbers.
-It should begin with upper case letter or underscore.
+                                            <div>Value can only contain upper case letters, underscore, and numbers.
+It should begin with an upper case letter or underscore.
 The value can be modified.</div>
                                                         </td>
             </tr>
                                 <tr>